TheMMcOfficial/start-in-IT-or-in-cybersecurity/README.md

 # start-in-IT-or-in-cybersecurity
 If you want to start in IT or you want to in cybersecurity.
-I regroup all the ressources that I know here.
+I regroup all the resources that I know here.

 I suggest you before jumping directly into hacking that you get some basics knowledge of networking and programming.